Free UK delivery · Worldwide shipping included

 Storage

-Store vintage watches in a cool, dry environment away from direct sunlight.
-UV exposure fades dials over time — particularly with cream or white dials.
+Store vintage watches somewhere cool and dry, out of direct sunlight.
+UV light fades dials over time, and cream or white dials suffer most.
 A watch box or roll is ideal.

 Avoid storing near strong magnets.
 Vintage watches typically lack modern anti-magnetic shielding, and a magnetised balance wheel will cause the watch to run fast.
 This is correctable with a watchmaker's demagnetiser, but it is worth avoiding.